ewth/yolor-edge/README.md

 ## Commit History

-Unfortunately, a fair bit of burning the midnight oil and running purely on caffeine lead to some kafuffles around commit history in this repo, namely due to tired eyes mishmashing Git submodules.
+Unfortunately, a fair bit of burning the midnight oil and running purely on caffeine led to some kafuffles around commit history in this repo, namely due to tired eyes mishmashing Git submodules.